arunshekher/navatar/README.md

 * Submit pull requests to - fix errors, squash bugs, refactor for performance, include language packs
 * Submit feature requests - added functionality, admin options etc.
 * Express gratitude - scientific studies continually prove that it can make you happier!! :wink: :laughing: :heart_eyes:
+* Heat up the development arms-race for e107 by writing some compelling code for it yourselves: - biological evolutionary arms-race has produced some of the most resilient organisms in real world.
+May be it applies equally in the virtual world!

 # Release History